Since Easter Sunday is tomorrow, I simply couldn’t resist one last Easter themed bake. So, here are my Easter Vanilla

 - Add mini eggs to the centre of the cupcakes.

 - My mini egg colours were kept the same, for impact, however, they also look very natural when the colours are mixed – let you creative juices flow!

-These Vanilla Mini Egg Nest Cupcakes are such an easy bake, yet look a lot more complicated – I can keep a secret if you can 😉.
+These Easter Vanilla Mini Egg Nest Cupcakes are such an easy bake, yet look professional enough to give as gifts.

-Just a quick note about the tulip cupcake cases: they can be quite expensive, so I buy mine in bulk from Amazon UK.
-The price per wrapper is much cheaper.
-Better still, get together with a baking buddy and split the package and cost.
-I bought 100 a couple of years ago and still have plenty left!!
+Finally, a quick note about the tulip cupcake cases.
+Since they can be quite expensive, so I buy mine in bulk from Amazon UK. where the price per wrapper is much cheaper than alternatives found in supermarkets.
+Alternatively, get together with a baking buddy and split the package and cost.
+I bought 100 wrappers a couple of years ago and still have plenty left!

 A delicious gift for anyone at Easter time, taking around an hour to make, bake and decorate.
-These can still be made in time for tomorrow.
+Yet there is still time to make these before tomorrow.

 As I said at the start of this post, Easter symbolises new birth.
 For me, as a Christian, that happened when I accepted Jesus Christ as my Lord and Saviour.
 If you would like to know more please see Important Stuff.

 How you ever considered the true meaning of Easter and what it means to you?

-If you have enjoyed these Vanilla Mini Egg Nest Cupcakes here are some other mini egg recipes:
+If you have enjoyed these Easter Vanilla Mini Egg Nest Cupcakes here are some other mini egg recipes:

 I love reading your comments, so please keep them coming and seeing all your makes and bakes on Twitter/Instagram.
 Please pop a photo up and tag me in?